shssoichiro/iron-valid/README.md

 This example would parse the request parameters using the params crate, then validate the `email` and `password` fields from the request using the specified rules for each.

+You can also validate nested fields within a request body.
+For example, to validate a struct `{ user: { name: 'foo', email: 'a@b.com' } }`, you could pass in `user.name` or `user.email` as the key on the `rules` passed in to `validate`.
+This also works for `Rule`s that accept a parameter for a second field.

 [Full documentation, along with a list of validation rules, is available here.](http://shssoichiro.github.io/iron-valid/iron_valid/)

 iron_valid follows Semantic Versioning.